-10 tips for visiting the Science Museum, London, with a toddler
+10 tips for visiting London’s Science Museum with a toddler

-Having gazed at whales and skeletons in the Natural History Museum, I’ve got plans to check out the neighbouring Science Museum in London later this week.
+Having gazed at whales and skeletons in the Natural History Museum, I’ve got plans to check out London’s neighbouring Science Museum with a toddler later this week.

 Although my visits as a child didn’t stick in my memory quite as much as the dinosaurs, there’s plenty to discover.

-So this time I decided to do my research on visiting with a toddler in advance – here’s 10 things you need to know about seeing the Science Museum with a child.
+So this time I decided to do my research on visiting the Science Museum with a toddler in advance – here’s 10 things you need to know about exploring this London museum with a child.

 1. Check the extra charges